Bob Cryer: Political career

 Cryer first stood for Parliament at Darwen in 1964, but was defeated by the incumbent Conservative MP, Charles Fletcher-Cooke.

 He was elected the Labour Member of Parliament for Keighley from 1974 to 1983 and represented Bradford South from 1987 until his death in a road traffic accident on 12 April 1994 when he was 59.
 He was the MEP for Sheffield from 1984 until 1989.
+In 1976, Cryer was appointed Under-Secretary of State for Industry by James Callaghan.
+In November 1978, Cryer resigned from his post in the Callaghan Labour government because he did not agree with the government's decision to cut off funding for the Kirkby Manufacturing and Engineering workers cooperative.

 At the start of the Queen's Speech debate on 21 November 1989 – the first time the House of Commons was televised – Cryer raised a point of order on the subject of access to the House, thereby denying the Conservative MP Ian Gow, who was to move the Loyal Address to the Speech from the Throne, the accolade of being the first MP (other than the Speaker, Bernard Weatherill) to speak in the Commons on television.

-Cryer supported a number of left-wing causes and he was also a Eurosceptic.
+Cryer served on the Board of Governors of the British Film Institute.